thomas3577/tano/README.md

 - Documentation & Examples.
 - More tests.
-- Non-volatile cache to remember last run.
+- Option to skip task, if no changes (Defines in the options).
+Non-volatile cache to remember last run.
+- cli: --force > To ignore "no changes"
+- cli: --abort-on-error
+- Output-Callback-Functions "starts", "output", "error" (Defines in the options).
-- Output-Callback-Function.
+- shorthand args?

 ## Documentation